Create OpenID Connect app integrations

 • Device Authorization: Use device authorization as the grant type for a client acting on behalf of a user.

-• Allow ID token with implicit grant grant type
+• Allow ID token with implicit grant type

 • Allow Access token with implicit grant type

-• Add or remove the user consent for an OIDC integration.
-Select Require consent to prompt the user with a pop-up window to approve the integration's access to specified resources.
+• Require consent: Add or remove the user consent for an OIDC integration.
+Select this option to prompt the user with a pop-up window to approve the integration's access to specified resources.
 You can set up the consent for an OIDC scope in your custom authorization, as described in Create API access scopes .
-The Require consent checkbox only appears if Okta API Access Management is enabled for your org.
+This checkbox only appears if Okta API Access Management is enabled for your org.
+See Request user consent.

-• Select a Login initiated by setting to specify if the sign-in process is initiated by the application in the background, or if either the application or Okta can initiate the sign-in request.
+• Login initiated by: Specify if the app initiates the sign-in process in the background, or if either the app or Okta can initiate the sign-in request.

-• If you select Either Okta or App, your integration uses an Okta tile:
+• Either Okta or App: The app integration uses an Okta tile:

-• If you are using the Implicit flow, an App Embed Link section appears at the bottom of the settings page, showing the URL that you can use to sign in to the OIDC client from outside of Okta.
+• Implicit: An App Embed Link section appears at the bottom of the settings page.
+This shows the URL that you can use to sign in to the OIDC client from outside of Okta.

-• Enter or change the Initiate login URI used to initiate a sign-in request.
+• Initiate login URI: The URI used to initiate a sign-in request.
 When Okta is redirected to this endpoint, it triggers the client to send an authorization request.
+Enter or change the URI.

 Single page apps